bskdany/IsLakaheadUDown/README.md

-A website that checks if the lakeheadu website is down or not
+A dockerized NodeJs website that pings the LU website to check if the wifi is down or not

 Live at [islakeheadudown.com](https://islakeheadudown.com)